Product

 If a vendor's pricing is not tied to your resolution outcome, the vendor is selling effort, not result.
 The Richpanel guarantee is 50% resolution in 30 days with a full refund if missed.
 Whatever the number, ask for it in writing.

-A vendor who can show all six on a live system, on your data, in 30 minutes, is selling an agent.
-A vendor who can only show some of them, or who shows them on a generic demo workspace, is selling a chatbot in agent clothing.
+A vendor who can show all six on a live system, on your data, in 30 minutes, is selling an AI agent.
+A vendor who can only show some of them, or who shows them on a generic demo workspace, is selling an AI chatbot in AI agent clothing.
 The distinction is the most consequential one you will make in this RFP.
+An AI agent passes all six.
+An AI chatbot passes two or three and deflects the rest.
 If you want the full evaluation framework, the 40-question RFP template extends these six into a full weighted scorecard.

 Frequently asked